jameshfisher/jameshfisher.com/_posts/2017-04-04-mobile-device-width/index.md

 ---
 title: What is the `viewport` meta tag?
 How can I display my website on mobile?
 justification: I'm making the Vidrio website.
 It should display well on mobile.
-tags: []
 summary: >-
   Mobile browsers magically scale pages to fit mobile screens.
 Setting `width=device-width` disables this, but it requires the website to be designed for small screens.
+tags:
+  - viewport-tag
+  - mobile-dev
+  - responsive-design
+  - css
+  - html
+  - website-design
+  - user-experience
+taggedAt: "2024-04-04"
 ---

 Look at [vidr.io](https://vidr.io) on mobile.
 The page looks like a scaled-down version of the site designed for desktop.
 Compare this to [framer.com](https://framer.com/) on mobile, which displays a significantly different page on mobile.